Lorena Calise

 Discover what to do in Pisa like a local.
-Live your best experience in the city with our 10 suggestions inspired by the habits of the Pisans.
+Live your best experience in the city with these 10 suggestions inspired by the habits of the Pisans.

-What about visiting Pisa like a local?
-Of course, after holding up the Leaning Tower with your outstretched hands to prevent it from collapsing to the ground.
+After the usual picture holding up the Leaning Tower with your outstretched hands and the power of your mind to prevent it from collapsing to the ground, what about visiting Pisa like a local?

 What to do in Pisa like a local

-Discover what to do for visiting Pisa like a local with tips inspired by those living in Galileo's hometown.
+Discover how to explore the city and what to do for visiting Pisa like a local, with tips inspired by those living in Galileo's hometown.
+Everybody’s welcome!

-Dynamic, cultured and informal, it's at its best between May and October.
-At the end of spring, with the lively Giugno Pisano, it gets glorious and welcoming, with multiple events that make it an even more attractive destination.
+Dynamic, cultured and informal, Pisa gives its best between May and October.
+At the end of spring, with the lively Giugno Pisano, it gets glorious and welcoming with multiple events that make it an even more attractive destination.
+The most important events are held on June 16 and 17, with Luminara and Palio San Ranieri respectively, but the fun continues on the last Saturday of the month with the unique Gioco del Ponte.

-One hundred days before the final exam, girls and boys are drawn into a collective well-wishing ritual, a sort of pilgrimage in stages to propitiate the coveted promotion.
+One hundred days before the final exam, girls and boys are drawn into a collective well-wishing ritual, a sort of pilgrimage in stages to guarantee the coveted promotion.

 First, a visit to the sanctuary of Montenero, among the most famous places of worship in Tuscany.
 Then, a stop at the beach in Tirrenia to write the desired score in the sand.
 And finally, head to the city centre, straight to Piazza dei Miracoli: the students walk around the Baptistery a hundred times and stroke the bronze lizard on the cathedral door.